 NEG8 Carbon Secures SFI Funding for Groundbreaking CO2 Capture Research

-The funding, totalling €1.4 million, will support the placement of Sorbent Technology Chemist Andrey Bezrukov with the NEG8 team to conduct research to develop and optimise solid sorbents for efficient Direct Air Capture of CO2.
+A portion of the funding will support the placement of Sorbent Technology Chemist, Andrey Bezrukov, with the NEG8 Carbon team to conduct research to develop and optimise solid sorbents for efficient Direct Air Capture of CO2.

 Dr John Breen, Chief Technology Officer at NEG8 Carbon welcomed the announcement: